 Here are our full speed test results:

-A 10% percentage loss is a very good result, around the same as CyberGhost.
+A 7% percentage loss is a very good result indeed, around the same as CyberGhost.
 Anything less than 10% is exceptional, like the 3% speed loss we recorded for Private Internet Access and HideMyAss.
-Hide.me isn’t that impressive, but it’s fast enough to stream, share files, or browse the internet without interruption.
+Hide.me isn’t quite at the level, but it’s fast enough to stream, share files, or browse the internet without interruption.

 Before using Hide.me: